hluaces-ansible/ansible-ubuntu/README.md

 Its purposes are:

-- Document everything that I use on my workstation.
+- Document everything that I use on my workstation
-- Keep track of my preferences on a git repository.
+- Keep track of my preferences on a git repository
-- Ease the deployment of a new workstation or the upgrade of the current one.
+- Ease the deployment of a new workstation or the upgrade of the current one

 ## What does it do?

 Basically it does this:

-- Self-installs the `ansible-galaxy` requirements.
+- Self-installs the `ansible-galaxy` requirements
-- Creates a new user which will be flagged as a sudoer.
+- Creates a new user which will be flagged as a sudoer
 - Installs a bunch of software from several package managers:
     - apt
     - pip
     - npm
-- Deploys my Thunderbird configuration.
+- Deploys my Thunderbird configuration
-- Deploys my `.dotfiles` to both root and the newly created user.
+- Deploys my `.dotfiles` to both root and the newly created user
-- Installs a bunch of software.
+- Installs a bunch of software
-- Configures Gnome preferences and privacy settings to my liking.
+- Configures Gnome preferences and privacy settings to my liking
-- Installs a few extra things.
+- Installs a few extra things

 ## How does it do it?